The Cost-Effective Way to Disinfect Your Laundry

 June 12, 2018

-The amount of water per wash is calculated by how many pounds per cubic foot your clothing load is, which displaces the water.
-Most washing machines will note in their owner’s manual a water factor.
-As shown in example 1, a chart from the Consortium for Energy Efficiency, the water factor for washing machines is claimed to be the number of gallons needed for each cubic foot of laundry where they calculate a lower water consumption as being more efficient in water consumption.
-The other factor to take into consideration is the modified energy factor (MEF) that washing machine manufacturers give you.
-This is what is known as Energy Star or Federal Standard being the two most common.
-The MEF indicates how many cubic feet of laundry can be washed and dried with only one kWh of electricity.
-Typically, on MEF the higher the number the more efficient the machine.
-So, what is your washing machine really capable of?
+The quantity of water per wash is calculated via how many pounds per cubic foot your clothing load is, which displaces the water.
+Most washing machines will notice in their owner’s guide a water factor.
+As proven in example 1, a chart from the Consortium for Energy Efficiency, the water issue for washing machines is claimed to be the variety of gallons wanted for every cubic foot of laundry where they calculate a lower water consumption as being greater efficient in water consumption.

-After all this is considered, we worry about the actual heating cost per gallon of water that goes into doing our laundry as this is one of heaviest impacts as savings goes.
+After all this is considered, we worry about the actual heating value per gallon of water that goes into doing our laundry as this is one of heaviest influences as savings goes.

-Simulating typical home-laundry practices using warm water washes, the researchers observed that after washing, bacterial contamination was found throughout the clothing and on the machine, itself.
+Simulating standard home-laundry practices the use of warm water washes, the researchers discovered that after washing, bacterial contamination was discovered throughout the clothing and on the machine, itself.
 The bacteria left behind even showed up in subsequent wash loads.

-Even more surprising, the heat from the dryer did not kill all the bacteria.
-The E. coli was eliminated, but the other two bacteria, although reduced, were still present.
+Considerably all the more amazing, the warmth from the dryer did not execute every one of the microscopic organisms.
+The E. coli was wiped out, however the other two microscopic organisms, albeit decreased, were as yet present.

-Equally concerning, your hands and the top of the washer and dryer meet those germs as wet clothes are transferred from washer to dryer.
+Similarly concerning, your hands and the highest point of the washer and dryer meet those germs as wet garments are exchanged from washer to dryer.

 The other common question that is asked is your laundry detergent really working?
 A report by CBS news actually found the “dirty secret” of the laundry business, “We’re all guilty of over-dosing.
 If you’ve ever filled a washing machine with clothes you felt could use an extra boost of cleaning power, you may have added more than the recommended amount of detergent.”
 Because washing machines are becoming more energy- and water-efficient, too much laundry detergent will leave a film on your clothes.